 1) Social run – We have a ‘social’ run with the aim of the group to be fun and chatty.
 The route is about 4 miles and will be with loop backs as well to keep everyone together – so many runners will get more than the 4 miles.
-This run will be managed by Jonathan Clements for the club and along with him, there will be a ‘crack!’ team who will take it in turns to lead the runs.
+This run will be managed by Michelle for the club and will be a ‘crack!’ team who will take it in turns to lead the runs.

 The pace of this group will be faster than step up but not unattainable so for anyone doing about 10 minute miles and quicker. the group has a tail runner each week.

-2) Step Up group – This is led by Leigh and Debbie, they do about a 2.7 mile route with loop backs, with a tail runner and suitable for runners who do over 10.5 minute mile pace.
+2) Step Up group – This is led by Leigh, they do about a 2.7 mile route with loop backs, with a tail runner and suitable for runners who do over 10.5 minute mile pace.

 Club run – Pace about 9 minute mile pace, meet at David Lloyd reception at 09.30.
 This is between 60 and 75 minutes.
 Led by Martin.
 Except last Tuesday of the month goes ‘On Tour’ and go at 9:45 so those coming from DL can drive over: